nazmulhqm/Solely_ECommerce_Project/README.md

 # Solely E-Commerce Site

 Solely E-Commerce Site is a web application designed to handle a comprehensive range of e-commerce functionalities.
 Developed using .NET Core 8, Angular & React, this platform provides extensive features for managing products, processing orders and handling user accounts.
+This project is done with collaboration of a team of 5 people.

 ## Features